niaueow/lunora/README.md

 ## Expanding the ESLint configuration

 If you are developing a production application, we recommend using TypeScript and enable type-aware lint rules.
 Check out the [TS template](https://github.com/vitejs/vite/tree/main/packages/create-vite/template-react-ts) to integrate TypeScript and [`typescript-eslint`](https://typescript-eslint.io) in your project.

+Lunora is a tarot reading web app built with React.js and Tailwind CSS.
+It provides an interactive experience where users can explore tarot card meanings and receive readings in a user-friendly interface.